|Aaron J. Van Patten

 has been paid for, large and substantial buildings erected, the farm put under a

-high state of cultivation, and a handsome interest account running in his favor.
+high state of cultivation, and a handsome interest account running in his

-and four daughters.
+- one son and four daughters.

 (From a Biographical Sketch: 1880 - History of Marion Twp., Livingston Co.,